Lane Kiffin: 2012 season

 Kiffin for the first time became a voting member of the USA Today Coaches' Poll, but he resigned after just one vote amidst controversy over his preseason selection of USC as No. 1.
 After being informed that Arizona coach Rich Rodriguez had voted the Trojans as the top team, Kiffin told reporters, "I would not vote USC No. 1, I can tell you that much."
 However, USA Today, citing the need to "protect the poll's integrity", revealed that Kiffin had voted his team for the top spot.
 Kiffin apologized and explained that his comments were from the perspective of an opposing coach voting for USC.

 The Trojans finished the season with a 7–6 record overall and a 5–4 record in Pac-12 conference play.
 The Trojans were ranked #1 in both major polls at the start of the season, but a lackluster season (including a .500 record in conference play and a loss to archrival UCLA) left them unranked by the end of the season.
-Prior to 2012, the last time a team that was the pre-season ranked #1 finished the season unranked was USC in 1963.
+Prior to 2012, the last time a team that was the pre-season ranked #1 finished the season unranked was the 1964 Ole Miss Rebels.

 2013 season and firing

 The Trojans lost their first two conference games of the 2013 season against Washington State and Arizona State, making Kiffin's record 4–7 in his last eleven games.
-During the Washington State opener, USC fans began filling the Coliseum with boos and, late in the game, chants to “fire Kiffin.”
+During the Washington State opener, USC fans began filling the Coliseum with boos and, late in the game, chants to "fire Kiffin".
 On September 28, 2013, after the 62–41 loss to Arizona State, USC Athletics Director Pat Haden fired Kiffin hours after the game, when the team arrived back in Los Angeles at 3 a.m.
 Kiffin was called off the team bus that was preparing to head back to campus from Los Angeles International Airport and taken to a small room inside the terminal where Haden told Kiffin he was being dismissed.
 After the meeting, Haden rejoined the team bus, and they headed back to campus with Kiffin's bags, leaving Kiffin behind at the airport.
 Haden supposedly met with USC president Max Nikias in the third quarter and they decided Kiffin should be terminated.
 Haden formally announced the decision to dismiss Kiffin the next day.
 Assistant coach Ed Orgeron took over for Kiffin and led the team to a 6–2 finish, including an upset win against Stanford at the Coliseum.
 USC won the 2013 Las Vegas Bowl under interim head coach Clay Helton against Fresno State.
 Former USC associate head coach and Washington head coach Steve Sarkisian was hired by Haden following the season.